Building Production RAG Systems: What Google Taught Me

 What Production Means

 The tutorial eventually moves into Apache Beam pipelines, pgvector indexing, and Cloud Run deployments.
-The transcript cuts off before the final "fight the boss" demonstration, but the pattern is clear: production readiness isn't one thing.
+The pattern is clear: production readiness isn't one thing.
 It's containerization, scaling, security settings, batch processing, monitoring, connection management.

 "Without retrieval-augmented generation the model often times is limited to its pre-trained knowledge," Adedeji notes.
 "It may not have knowledge of your unique business documents."
 True enough.
 But the corollary is that making RAG work in production requires knowledge that most tutorials don't provide: which database for which workload, how to handle identities between services, why chunking strategy matters, what distance metrics to use.